dotnet-presentations/blazor-workshop/docs/03-show-order-status.md

 }
 ```

-Now as soon as the server accepts the order, the browser will switch to the "order details" display and being polling for updates.
+Now as soon as the server accepts the order, the browser will switch to the "order details" display and begin polling for updates.

 Next up - [Refactor state management](04-refactor-state-management.md)